-Please be advised that the southern boundary line between the Agricultural and Residential II District and the Commercial VI District for the area closest to Holliston Street is incorrectly shown on the June 30, 2001 Zoning Map.
+The southern boundary line between the Agricultural and Residential II District and the Commercial VI District for the area closest to Holliston Street is incorrectly shown on the June 30, 2001 Zoning Map.

 The January 1, 1995 Zoning Map accurately depicts the correct boundary.